dCache/dcache/docs/TheBook/src/main/markdown/cookbook-pool.md

     (<sourcePool>) admin > rep ls
     (<sourcePool>) admin >

+#### Migrating a pool which belongs to a -resilient/-primary pool group

+If either Resilience or the QoS Engine is configured and running, there are some extra steps involved to guarantee the procedure will not cause thrashing (that is, to stop the removal of the original file from triggering an automatic replication on another pool).

+Let us here assume that we want to (a) add a `new-pool` to the resilient pool group `resilient-group`, and (b) vacate `old-pool` by moving all its replicas/files to `new-pool`.
+The procedure to follow
+is:

+1. Make the old pool read-only:

+    `\s old-pool pool disable -rdonly`

+2. Mark this pool as excluded in either Resilience or QoS:

+    `\s <Resilience | qos-scanner>  pool exclude old-pool`

+3. Add the new pool to the pool manager configuration:

+    `\sp psu create pool new-pool`

+4. Add this pool to the pool group:

+    `\sp psu addto pgroup resilient-group new-pool`

+5. Mark this pool as excluded in either Resilience or QoS:

+    `\s <Resilience | qos-scanner>  pool exclude new-pool`

+6. Run the migration move:

+    `\s old-pool migration move new-pool`

+7. Remove the old pool from the configuration (it should now be empty):

+    `\sp psu removefrom pgroup resilient-group old-pool`

+    `\sp psu remove pool old-pool`

+8. Include the new pool:

+   `\s <Resilience | qos-scanner>  pool include new-pool`

+If you are running Resilience, it is recommended you then do:

+    \s Resilience pool scan new-pool

+This is because there is a race condition which may cause a very small percentage of the migrated replicas not to have their sticky bit set.
+This problem could not be corrected in Resilience, but has been in the QoS Engine, so this extra step is not necessary if running the latter.

 #### Caching recently accessed files

 Say we want to cache all files belonging to the storage group `atlas:default` and accessed within the last month on a set of low-cost cache pools defined by the pool group `cache_pools`.
 We can achieve this through the following command.